 2) Power the Tuner Pedal With a 9V AC Adapter (or a Battery)

 Pretty self-explanatory here.
 You just want to connect the power cable to the top DC input jack.
 For most tuner pedals, and particularly the TU-3, it’ll say something like “IN.”
 The slot next to it is the daisy-chaining jack, which I’ll show you how to use shortly.

 The 9V AC to DC Power Adapter from Boss

 The power adapters can be a bit tricky sometimes because the terminology and language used can be confusing.
 For instance, some pedals will say they’re an AC adapter, which leads you to believe that you could be feeding Alternating Current into the pedal.

 But really, what they mean is that it turns AC power from the wall into Direct Current which almost all pedals use.

-I have a few old-school pedals, notably, the Digitech Whammy Pedal IV (the updated version is on Amazon), and the Line 6 POD, and both of these pedals use Alternating Current power adapters.
+I have a few old-school pedals, notably, the Digitech Whammy Pedal IV, and the Line 6 POD, and both of these pedals use Alternating Current power adapters.
 These are AC adapters that also feed AC power into the pedal.

 But we don’t want that for this pedal, which uses DC power.
 Many guitar pedals will come with a power supply, but I’ve noticed that BOSS pedals often do not (with some exceptions).

 All you need is an AC to DC 9V adapter that’s center-negative.
-I’ll pick out one for you from zZounds that you can get.
-Don’t over-think it.
-Most 9V DC adapters will work just fine, because almost all of them (at least everyone I have seen), has been center negative.
+I’ll pick one out for you.
+Don’t overthink it.
+Most 9V DC adapters will work just fine, because almost all of them (at least everyone I have seen), have been center-negative.

 The Kind Of Battery To Use For Your Tuner Pedal